 Peaceful protests and tensions as UKIP and anti-racism demonstrations face off in Sheffield

-Supporters of the UK Independence Party (UKIP) marched past the counter-protest led by Sheffield Stand Up to Racism (SUTR) and allied groups.
+Saturday (8th November) saw UKIP’s “mass deportation” demonstration march past the counter-protest led by Sheffield Stand Up to Racism (SUTR) and allied groups.

-UKIP supporters hold a “Mass Deportations Now” banner during their rally in Sheffield city centre
+UKIP supporters hold a ‘Mass Deportations Now’ banner during their rally in Sheffield city centre

 Speaking to The Sheffield Tab ahead of the rally, Nick Tenconi defended his party’s message and denied any accusations that UKIP’s demonstrations encourage hate.